-The increase marks a record in the price of the dollar and occurs amid strong political tensions between Cuba and the United States, in a context of uncertainty and ongoing scarcity on the island.
+The increase marks a record in the price of the dollar and occurs amidst intense political tensions between Cuba and the United States, in a context of uncertainty and ongoing scarcity on the island.

-The rise of the greenback confirms the ongoing pressure on the Cuban peso and the deterioration of the population's purchasing power.
+The rise of the greenback confirms the ongoing pressure on the Cuban peso and the deterioration of the purchasing power of the population.

-The euro, on its part, recorded a decline and is currently trading at 630 CUP, ten pesos less than the previous day, when it was exchanged at 640 CUP.
-Although it remains one of the most sought-after currencies in Cuba, the European currency demonstrated a slight setback in informal buying and selling operations carried out this Friday.
+The euro, for its part, has recorded a decline and is trading today at 630 CUP, ten pesos less than the previous day when it was exchanged at 640 CUP.
+Although it remains one of the most sought-after currencies in Cuba, the European currency showed a slight setback in informal buying and selling operations conducted this Friday.

-The Freely Convertible Currency (MLC) also fell in the informal market.
-This Friday, it was at 400 CUP, which represents a decrease of 10 pesos compared to the previous day, when it was trading at 410 CUP.
-Despite the drop, the MLC remains essential for accessing basic products in state-run stores.
+The Freely Convertible Currency (MLC) also decreased in the informal market.
+This Friday, it was at 400 CUP, which represents a drop of 10 pesos compared to the previous session, when it was trading at 410 CUP.
+Despite the decline, the MLC remains essential for accessing basic products in state-owned stores.

 Informal exchange rate in Cuba.
 Friday, May 22, 2026 - 07:51